curry-packages/failfree/README.md

 Notes:
 ------

-- Contracts and nonfail specifications can also be stored in a separate file.
+- Contracts and nonfail specifications can also be stored in separate files.
 When checking a module `m`, if there is a Curry module `m_SPEC` in the load path, the contents of `m_SPEC` is added to `m` before it is checked.